cjoakim/azure-cosmosdb-altgraph/README.md

   The wrangled AltGraph IMDb data contains over **1-million vertices and 3.9 million edges**, all stored in-memory in the JVM (Java Virtual Machine) with JGraphT.

 These implementations may be used as-is, or as a starting point for your own implementations.
+Both are designed to showcase the power and efficiency of the
-Both are designed to showcase the power and efficiency of the **CosmosDB SQL API** for graph solutions.
+**Cosmos DB NoSQL API** for graph solutions.

 ---